dventimihasura/hasura-projects/leaderboard-1/README.md

    most recent time it was built or refreshed.
    Performance-vs-accuracy is a common trade-off in systems of any kind.
+3. Suitable indexes were placed on the necessary tables and views.

 <!--  LocalWords:  TotalOrder leaderboard POC DESC tablesample
  -->